What is Work-Study?

 If you are eligible, you will be notified via your WSU email account at the end of the spring semester (typically by the end of April), after receiving your financial aid package for the academic year.
 Begin looking for work as soon as possible, since funding is limited and awarding does not occur until your employer submits their Work Study Authorization Form.

-You cannot earn work study beyond your cost of attendance.
+You cannot earn work-study beyond your cost of attendance or need-based aid limits.

-Awards are placed on student aid packages during the fall semester as employers complete the hiring notification process to Student Financial Services.
-Work study awarding is on a first-come, first-serve basis until funds are exhausted.
+Awards can be placed in the fall or spring semesters as employers complete the hiring process and notify Student Financial Services by submitting a Work-Study Authorization.
+Work-study is awarded on a first-come, first-served basis until funds are exhausted.

-Any on-campus job through WSU can be turned into a work study position.
-Even if the job description does not mention work study, apply!
+Any on-campus job through WSU can be a work-study position.
+Even if the job description does not mention work-study, apply and inform your employer during the hiring process.

-Some jobs are work study only.
-These positions will be clearly labeled in Handshake, the online job platform WSU uses to post student positions.
+Some jobs are work-study only.
+These positions will be clearly labeled in Handshake, WSU’s online student job platform.

 Yes.